KenBuckley/imdb/README.md

 source .venv/bin/activate
 python -m imdb.main

-now in your browser go to localhost:8080/api/doc
+now in your browser go to localhost:8080/api/doc .
+Note: if you run the server locally using python, you will download the imdb files (unzipped) to you local directory at the location install_dir/data.
+These will be downloaded only once, and will also be used if you build the container again.

-Edge cases in table title.basics.tsv:
+### Edge cases in table title.basics.tsv:
 1. There are some movies with multiple titles: tt0000049	short	Boxing Match; or, Glove Contest	Boxing Match; or, Glove Contest	0	1896	\N	\N	Short,Sport

-some movies have no genre: (might substitute unknown -otherwise might not show when searching for genre=any) "tt0000502"	"movie"	"Bohemios"	"Bohemios"	false	1905		100	 [null]
+2. some movies have no genre: (might substitute unknown -otherwise might not show when searching for genre=any) "tt0000502"	"movie"	"Bohemios"	"Bohemios"	false	1905		100	 [null]

-table design:
+### table design:
 it might also be good to keep the field originalTitle as that might also be used in the search for the title especially for titles that are not in english.
 We could also add unaccent or og_trgm to assist with searching titles and originalTitle.